Most retail stores have strict procedures in place to ensure the safety of their customers.

 When It Happens

-Sometimes when we have an accident, we are so embarrassed that we simply want to get up and pretend that didn’t just happen.
-In our rush to save face, we do not take the time to notice if more than our pride was bruised.
+Sometimes when you have an accident, you are so embarrassed that you simply want to get up and pretend that didn’t just happen.
+In a rush to save face, you do not take the time to notice if more than your pride was bruised.

 A back or neck injury, a fracture in a bone, and other pains may not show up right away.
 In fact, they may not show up for several days.